 - Avoid contact sports or other situations where bruising or injury could occur.

 This medicine can increase thoughts of suicide in people with or without a history of a mental illness.
 This medicine may also cause relapse in people with a history of substance abuse.
 Tell your doctor right away if you start to feel more depressed or exhibit aggressive behavior.
-Also tell your doctor right away if you have thoughts of hurting yourself.
+Also tell your doctor right away if you have thoughts of hurting yourself or others.
 Report any unusual thoughts or behaviors that trouble you, especially if they are new or get worse quickly.
 Make sure your caregiver knows if you have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 Also tell your doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 If you, your child, or your caregiver notice any of these side effects during treatment and up to 6 months after treatment, tell your doctor right away.

 Check with your doctor if blurred vision, decreased vision, or any other change in vision occurs during your treatment.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.